dnoursi/best-nba-matchups/README.md

 ## Thanks

-The CSV file `allgames.csv` was downloaded from Fixture Download [at this URL](https://fixturedownload.com/results/nba-2019), many thanks to Fixture Download!
+The CSV file `allgames.csv` was downloaded from Fixture Download [at this URL](https://fixturedownload.com/results/nba-2019), thanks to Fixture Download!